The Garden is about four hectares in all, with numerous distinctive features.

 Other features include the Calluna Collection, Rock gardens and the Golden Garden, which celebrated the Society’s 50th anniversary in 1982, situated along the entrance road.
 Rare and unusual trees and shrubs were planted adjacent to the entry road to celebrate the 75th anniversary, in addition to a native garden and water features.

 The gardens are open to the public during Shows and for special interest groups at other times by appointment.
 Free guided tours are available at regular intervals during Shows.
-Use of the Garden for weddings and other functions can be arranged.

 Map of the grounds map.pdf